christinaor/food-truck-mapper/README.md

 # food-truck-mapper

-A service that maps nearby food trucks at a specified location.
-Data can be found on DataSF: https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat
+A service that maps nearby food trucks at a specified location (currently by US postal zip code).

+Data used can be found on DataSF: https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat

 This application uses the Google Maps Embed API.
 The API potentially can provide the following on a Google Map embedded on the web page: